Seaidear/would-you-rather/README.md

 This is an implementation of the popular "Would you rather..."-game.
 It uses React for the UI-part and Redux for state management.
 The "backend" is implemented as an in-browser DB + API endpoints to which fake-requests are being made.

-This application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Visit the [Create React App documentation](https://facebook.github.io/create-react-app/docs/) for more information about the bootstrapping process and scripts create-react-app offers.

 You can check out the live project by clicking [here](https://would-you-rather-2020.netlify.app/).

 ## Features